-With New Zealand being an island country, there are huge challenges in maintaining healthy coastlines for all.
-Our wetlands, rivers, streams and creeks are at risk from a range of environmental problems, including erosion, salinity, drought and pollution.
+Since New Zealand is an island country, protecting and maintaining the health of our extensive coastlines is a huge challenge.
+Our wetlands, rivers, streams, and creeks are facing a wide range of environmental problems including erosion, salinity, drought and pollution.

 New Zealanders have a special connection to their waterways and coasts.
-They are special places for us to visit, holiday and live.
-We highly value our coastal environments, their natural beauty and as places to enjoy nature and interact with family and friends.
-The coast provides great social, cultural, economic and environment benefits for all New Zealanders and is intrinsic to the New Zealand way of life.
+These are special places for us to visit, holiday, and spend our lives.
+We highly value our coastal environments for their natural beauty and as places to get outside and enjoy nature with our family and friends.
+The coast provides social, cultural, economical, and environmental benefits for all New Zealanders and is an irreplaceable part of the New Zealand lifestyle.

 Our love of the coast and waterways is having an impact.
-Issues affecting these areas include
+Threats to these areas include:

 - Environmental degradation (weeds, erosion, inappropriate use by public etc.)